 South Carolina

-South Carolina offers vehicle title loans for the fair market value of the car for a period of one month or longer.
+South Carolina offers vehicle title loans for the car’s fair market value for one month or longer.
 You can renew the payment term one to six times.
-The costs can include an origination fee of 7% to $56 and interest charges are as follows: $2.50 per week for loans of $150, $25 per $100 up to $600 for loans of $150 to $2,000, $18 per $100 on loan amounts from $600 to $1,000, and $12 per $100 on amounts from $1,000 to $2,000.
+The costs can include an origination fee of 7% to $56, and interest charges are as follows: $2.50 per week for loans of $150, $25 per $100 up to $600 for loans of $150 to $2,000, $18 per $100 on loan amounts from $600 to $1,000, and $12 per $100 on amounts from $1,000 to $2,000.

 Louisiana